The Oregon Weather Station - From Basic to Professional Systems

 1. Basic Temperature Stations

 Indoor and outdoor temperatures are displayed, and some may have the capacity to monitor extra locations, such as a baby's room or outdoor aviary.
 Prices are well under $50.00, but these often elegant units are not exactly weather stations.
+You can find out more on the Oregon Temperature Stations page.

-2. Temperature/Humidity Stations
+2. Temperature Humidity Stations

 3. Complete Home Weather Stations